MonoOni/binarydist/README.md

 ## Required system

 Either AIX 6.1 TL9 or i 7.1.
 The JIT compiler will automatically adjust parameters to optimize for the current CPU.
-We have primarily done PASE testing on 7.2, and work is being done to make it run on 7.1.
-The team is interested in hearing any reports regarding compatibility.
+Testing is primarily done on AIX, then on i 7.2, then i 7.1.

 It is extremely critical to ensure that the system QCCSID value is properly set.
 Check your QCCSID value with `DSPSYSVAL QCCSID`.
 If it is